chenjr0719/AFS-docs/docs/portal/scenario.md

 	Note: After the processing, the training_dt_model node is generated in the Online Flow IDE.

-2. Subscribe the Influxdb_Query node in the Online Flow IDE.
+2. Subscribe the influxdb_query node in the Online Flow IDE.

 	a.
-In the **Catalog**, we can subscribe the **Influxdb_Query** node in the Analytic category.
+In the **Catalog**, we can subscribe the **influxdb_query** node in the Analytic category.
 Please refer the screeshots as follows:
 	![](../_static/images/portal/scenario/2-4.png)
 	![](../_static/images/portal/scenario/2-5.png)

 	b.
-The **Influxdb_Query analytic** is listed in the **Analytic List** when it's subscribed successfully.
+The **influxdb_query analytic** is listed in the **Analytic List** when it's subscribed successfully.

 	c.
 Wait a minute, the status of the Analytic will change to **Running**, and go to next step.
 	![](../_static/images/portal/scenario/2-6.png)

-	Note: After the processing, the Influxdb_Query node is generated in the Online Flow IDE.
+	Note: After the processing, the influxdb_query node is generated in the Online Flow IDE.

 3. Subscribe the OTA node in the Online Flow IDE.